Ohio Small-Estate Procedures: Complete Guide

 What is the difference between Summary Release and Release from Administration?

-Information current as of April 4, 2026
+Information current as of May 31, 2026

-This content is for informational purposes only and does not constitute legal advice.
+Settled Estate is not a law firm, and this content is for informational purposes only and does not constitute legal advice.
 Probate laws and procedures in Ohio can change.
 Consult with a qualified attorney for advice specific to your situation.
 Full disclaimer.